 We Protect the Source

-The Texas Commission on Environmental Quality (TCEQ) completed an assessment of our source water and results indicate that some of our sources are susceptible to certain contaminants.
+TCEQ completed an assessment of our source water and results indicate that some of our sources are susceptible to certain contaminants.
 The sampling requirements for the water system are based on this susceptibility and previous sample data.
 Any detection of these contaminants will be found in this Consumer Confidence Report.
 For more information on source water assessments and protection efforts of our system, contact Austin Water’s Water Quality Manager at 512-972-0012.

-What Is In Your Drinking Water
+What Is in Your Drinking Water

 Contaminants that may be present in the source water include: